yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

     WITH transactions = {'enabled': 'true'};
     ```

-1. Wait a minute or two, then delete the new table and index.
+1. Wait a minute or two, then delete the new table and index:

     ```sql
     drop table dont_deleteme;
     drop index t1_index;
     ```

-1. Restore back to a time before you deleted the table and index, as in [Restore from a relative time](#restore-from-a-relative-time).
+1. Restore back to a time before you deleted the table and index, as described in [Restore from a relative time](#restore-from-a-relative-time).

-1. Verify that the index and table are restored.
+1. Verify that the index and table are restored:

     ```sh
     ./bin/ycqlsh -e 'describe table pitr.dont_deleteme; describe index pitr.t1_index;'